How to Work From Home... With Joy

 Marie Kondo's first book, The Life-Changing Magic of Tidying, sparked a new genre of publishing and became an international bestseller.
 Now, for the first time, you will be guided through the process of tidying up your work life.
 Whether you are unexpectedly working at home or if you have a dedicated work space or office, if you properly simplify and organize your work life once, you’ll never have to do it again.
 In Joy at Work, KonMari method pioneer Marie Kondo and organizational psychologist Scott Sonenshein will help you to refocus your mind on what's important at work, and as their examples show, the results can be truly life-changing.

 Due to the pandemic, work life has changed for millions of people around world.
-Whether you’re still adapting to working in your home environment or you’re a work from home veteran, it can be hard to establish a focused space and ditch the daily distractions.
+Whether you’ve had to adapt to working from home or you’re a work from home veteran, it can be hard to establish a focused space and ditch the daily distractions.
 No matter where you work, it’s important to create an environment that helps you focus.
 This is especially critical when working from home; maintaining a clear division between work and your home life will make it easier to show up fully for both.

 Here are Marie Kondo's expert tips for working joyfully and productively from home: